Meetings & Demonstrations

 11:30 -1 PM – Members Meeting, Announcements and Guest Artist Demonstration

-Meetings are held in person at the Mercer Island Community Center.
+Meetings are held in person at the Mercer Island Community and Event Center.

 Join our mailing list and receive information about our artist demonstrations and many other programs!